unsplash-Matty Adame.jpg

 In Full Transparency

-While I do not generally use this term, what I am offering with Tea Journey™ + Deep Listening™ could be considered to lay within the scope of a Spiritual Counseling practice.
-This is not the same as a Registered Clinical Counselor.
+While I do not generally use the term “counselor”, what I am offering with Tea Journey™ + Deep Listening™ could be considered to be within the scope of a Spiritual Counseling practice.

 Spiritual Counseling is an evolving profession within the wider field of Psychology.
 Within Canada, it is considered a Special Interest Group and is represented as a chapter within the Canadian Counseling and Psychotherapy Association (CCPA).
 The Spirituality in Counseling chapter’s mission as stated on their website is “to offer a sacred space to our clients while listening to their story and to value compassion, empathy and respect to all people.”
+This is not the same as someone who is a Registered Clinical Counselor.

 Currently, there is no pathway within Canada for legal registration of those with postgraduate studies in Psychology who identify solely as Spiritual Counselors.
 It is within the current legal confines (as far as I am aware) to use the term Spiritual Counselor for individuals with proper training and aptitude.
 It is also essential to note that it is against the law to misrepresent qualifications, deceive or fraudulently represent oneself or one’s practice in any way.
 I am a student member of the CCPA and a member of the Spirituality in Counseling Chapter.
 I am completing a masters degree in East-West Psychology and will enter the PhD program of the same in January, 2025.